 Best Buy Recalled Pressure Cooker Caused Severe Burn Injuries After Lid Safety Features Failed

-A Best Buy pressure cooker lawsuit claims a Minnesota woman was severely burned after she was able to remove the lid while the contents were under pressure, despite the manufacturer’s assurances that its safety features would prevent such an incident.
+Best Buy faces a pressure cooker lawsuit brought by a Minnesota woman, who was severely burned when the lid was able to be removed while the contents were under pressure, despite the manufacturer’s assurances that its safety features would prevent such an incident.

-The complaint (PDF) was filed by Nierra Rosilla in the U.S. District Court for the District of Minnesota on February 5, naming Best Buy Co., Inc. as the defendant.
+The complaint (PDF) was filed by Nierra Rosilla in the U.S. District Court for the District of Minnesota on February 5, naming Best Buy Co., Inc. as the defendant, for selling a defective and unreasonably dangerous Insignia pressure cooker.

-According to the lawsuit, Rosilla suffered “serious and substantial burn injuries” in September 2022, after she was able to open the pressure cooker while the contents were still under pressure.
-The resulting explosion of scalding hot contents sprayed her as it was forcefully ejected from the pressure cooker.
+According to the lawsuit, Rosilla suffered “serious and substantial burn injuries” in September 2022, after she was able to open the pressure cooker while the contents were still pressurized, despite no outward indication that the steam had not all been released.
+As a result of removing the lid, the pressure cooker exploded and sprayed her with scalding hot contents.

-Rosilla’s claim joins a number of similar pressure cooker lawsuits filed in recent months against the makers of Sunbeam, Ninja Blender and other pressure cookers as well as other brands, each raising similar allegations that the modern electronic devices are prone to explode when the lid is removed, even after the device indicates all steam has been released.
+Rosilla’s claim joins a number of similar pressure cooker lawsuits filed in recent months against manufacturers and retailers who sold defective modern electronic pressure cookers, each raising similar allegations that the devices are prone to explode when the lid is removed, even after the device indicates all steam has been released.

 However, Rosilla’s lawsuit suggests that Best Buy was aware of the safety measures failing long before it issued an Insignia pressure cooker recall impacting more than 900,000 units on October 26, 2023.
 By that time, the manufacturer had already received at least 31 reports of incidents where the contents were expelled under pressure, including 17 reports of burn injuries, some involving second-degree and severe burns.